aces/Loris-MRI/docs/AppendixA-FAQ.md

 |`ERROR: You don't have a configuration file named 'prod' in: /data/loris-MRI/bin/mri/dicom-archive/.loris_mri/` *note*: `loris-MRI` is an example project name used in this illustration| Syntax error in the `prod` file in the customized routines (for example a missing closing bracket)| Check the routines that were customized for your project needs|
 |`DB connection failed`| Database credentials in the `prod` file were entered incorrectly during the install, or they were modified subsequently| Make sure that your `prod` file contains the correct database connection/credentials information in the `DATABASE Settings, Section I`|

-_**Table 1: Common errors encountered during LORIS-MRI installation, and their proposed solutions .**_
+_**Table 1: Common errors encountered during LORIS-MRI installation, and their proposed solutions.**_

 | **Error** | **Cause** | **How to Fix**|
 |:------|:------|:----------|